zfk3/MIE424-Final-Project-/README.md

 This can be found in the following notebook:
 1. `DataPipeline_COMPAS.ipynb`: Priamry notebook used for training the COMPAS data.
-2. `DataPipeline_ADULT.ipynb`: Primary notebook used for training the ADULT data.
+2. `DataPipeline_ADULT.ipynb`: Primary notebook used for training the Adult Income data.

 Previous iterations of these notebooks can be found in the "Past Data Pipelines" folders.
 Note, these may not be fully commented as they are draft iterations.